ipspace/blog/content/posts/2016/03/dont-run-ospf-with-your-customers.md

 > The classic definition of an Autonomous System is a set of routers under a single technical administration...

-Obviously the mainframe team and the networking team weren't a *single technical administration*.
+Obviously, the mainframe team and the networking team weren't a *single technical administration*.

 ### Technical Differences

 The intended use cases heavily influenced the design and behavior of OSPF (or IS-IS) and BGP:

--   BGP uses a pretty conservative approach to information propagation: receive -\> filter -\> evaluate -\> filter -\> propagate best information.
+-   BGP uses a pretty conservative approach to information propagation: receive → filter → evaluate → filter → propagate best information.
--   OSPF is focused on speed-of-convergence and uses a radically different approach: receive -\> flood everything -\> evaluate.
+-   OSPF is focused on speed-of-convergence and uses a radically different approach: receive → flood everything → evaluate.

-In other words, anyone who's part of an OSPF domain can insert any stupidity they wish into the domain and **there's nothing anyone else can do to stop the propagation of that stupidity** within an area, **and it stays in the area for at least half an hour**.
+In other words, anyone who's part of an OSPF domain can insert any stupidity they wish into the domain, and **there's nothing anyone else can do to stop the propagation of that stupidity** within an area, **and it stays in the area for at least half an hour**.
 There are (as expected) vendor-specific kludges one can use between areas, but within area flooding rules (and external routes get flooded across area boundaries unless you use NSSA areas).

 ### To Summarize